Sustainability

 8Sustainable Development Goals contributed by Vantage Infrastructure’s debt managed investments

-9As applicable, based on (i) typical UK domestic consumption values of 2,900KWh per annum respectively (source: Ofgem), (ii) annual Irish household electricity consumption of 4,200KWh (source: Commission for Regulation of Utilities) and (iii) annual U.S. household electricity consumption of 10,715KWh (source: U.S. Energy Information Administration, October 2021), and (iv) annual Australian household electricity consumption of 5,240KWh per annum (source: Australian Energy Regulator, November 2021), as applicable
+9As applicable, based on (i) typical UK domestic consumption values of 2,900KWh per annum respectively (source: Ofgem), (ii) annual Irish household electricity consumption of 4,200KWh (source: Commission for Regulation of Utilities) and (iii) annual U.S. household electricity consumption of 10,632KWh (source: U.S. Energy Information Administration, October 2022), and (iv) annual Melbourne household electricity consumption of 4,624KWh per annum (source: Australian Energy Regulator, November 2022), as applicable